 DRINK – Bars:

-> Aurea Lounge (905 California St inside Stanford Court hotel) craft brews, regional wines, and Hangar 1 Vodka and St. George Spirits on tap.
+> Aurea Lounge (905 California St inside the Stanford Court San Francisco Hotel) craft brews, regional wines, and Hangar 1 Vodka and St. George Spirits on tap.

 > Aces (998 Sutter St) friendly neighborhood dive bar.